Amilali324/Blinkit_Dashboard/README.md

 5. Advanced Metrics
 The "Outlet Type" table provides a deep dive into efficiency, showing that while Grocery Stores have lower item counts, they maintain a high Item Visibility (0.10), likely due to a more curated product selection.

-🚀 Suggested LinkedIn Caption
-I’m excited to share my latest project: a comprehensive Blinkit Sales Performance Dashboard! 🛒📊

-By analyzing over $1.2M in sales data, I've visualized key business drivers ranging from outlet location efficiency to consumer preferences in product fat content.
-This project highlights how data storytelling can turn raw retail numbers into actionable business insights.

-Key Takeaways: 🔹 Tier 3 locations are driving the highest revenue growth. 🔹 Medium-sized outlets strike the best balance between size and sales volume. 🔹 Fruits & Snacks remain the core pillars of the "Last Minute" delivery model.

-I built this using [Insert Tool, e.g., Power BI / Tableau] to practice data modeling, DAX, and UI/UX design in dashboards.
-I would love to hear your feedback! 📈

-#DataAnalytics #BusinessIntelligence #Blinkit #PowerBI #DataVisualization #RetailAnalytics #DashboardDesign #SupplyChain #DataScience #ProjectShowcase 🚀🔥

-Would you like me to help you write a technical breakdown of the DAX measures or tools you used to build this?